arimorcos/arimorcos.github.io/content/blogPosts/Clustering subreddits by common word usage.md

 date: 2015-03-26
 tags: reddit, pca, clustering, affinity propagation, euclidean distance
 image: '/static/blogImages/201503/static3dClusters.png'
+updated: 2015-03-27

+One of reddit's best features, along with its voting system, is the ability for users to create their own subreddits, forums dedicated to specific topics.
+There are subreddits for any and every topic one can think of, and redditors know that subreddits quickly take on dynamic personalities.
+Some subreddits are known for vigorous discussion, while others simply represent a constantly updated collection of entertaining content.
+Some serve as learning resources for those new to a field, while others are places for debates among experts.
+Some are incredibly supportive, while others quickly become havens for trolls.

-What defines a subreddit?
+But what defines a subreddit?
 There are some obvious answers: topic, content type (images, videos, self-posts, or all of the above), and user population.
 For example, by topic, one might expect subreddits related to video games to be more similar to one another than any of them are to [/r/politics](http://www.reddit.com/r/politics).
 By content type, it seems reasonable to assume that self-post only subreddits like [/r/AskHistorians](http://reddit.com/r/askhistorians) and /r/[AskScience](http://www.reddit.com/r/askscience) are more similar to one another than either is to [/r/AdviceAnimals](http://www.reddit.com/r/adviceanimals).
 But are there more subtle differences between subreddits that can be used to group them in meaningful ways as well?
 Do users of the different subreddits write in distinct, predictable fashion?
-Let's find out.
+How much information does it take to categorize a subreddit?
+As it turns out, not nearly as much as one might think.

 <div id="breakStart"></div>